sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 Events are useful when you want to know something you’re interested in happened in your dCache project space, such as when new data is available or when files are staged from tape, etc.

+For debugging purposes, additional information is stored in your home directory under `~/.ada`:

+* The channel names are stored in `~/.ada/channels/channel-name-XXXXX` for reference
+* The channels in `~/.ada/channels/channel-status-XXXXXX` store a number with the last event ID so that when a competing client takes over, the client uses this ID to resume missed events

 * Subscribe to changes in a given directory:

 .. code-block:: bash